February already has four incorporations closed in Xbox Game Pass, with Day One premieres and a highly awaited final version.

 | Don't miss anything and follow us on Google News! |

-January still has some surprises in store for Xbox Game Pass subscribers, but February 2026 is already taking shape with four officially confirmed games that will be joining the service throughout the month.
-The selection includes direct releases, a highly anticipated sequel, and the definitive version of a title that has been in early access for some time.
+January still has some surprises in store for Xbox Game Pass subscribers, but February 2026 is already taking shape with four officially confirmed games that will be added to the service throughout the month.
+The selection includes new releases, a highly anticipated sequel, and the definitive version of a title that has been in early access for some time.

-- You might be interested: New prices for Xbox Game Pass subscriptions in Spain, Mexico, and Colombia
+- You might be interested in: New prices for Xbox Game Pass subscriptions in Spain, Mexico, and Colombia

-Microsoft hasn’t revealed the full list yet, but these four games already have a confirmed release date and platforms within the Xbox ecosystem.
+Microsoft has not yet revealed the full list, but these four games already have a confirmed release date and platform within the Xbox ecosystem.

 Confirmed Xbox Game Pass games for February 2026